Teradata/covalent/docs/UTILITY_MIXINS.md

 ### Example including every single mixin

-If you want to include everything, include the following snippet
+If you want to include everything, include the following snippet (or just include the `platform.css` as described in the [getting started](http://localhost:4200/#/docs) docs)

 ```css
 @import '~@covalent/core/theming/all-theme';